epl-viz/liblibwireshark/README.md

-#### Sample project showcasing stand-alone use of libwireshark.
+#### Wrapper for libwireshark

+As libwireshark is not public API, it is prone to change and break non-official tools depending on it.
+This project aims to provide a thin frequently-updated wrapper around the core capture/dissect functionality that other applications can then link against.

-Tested working with Wireshark `v2.3.0rc0-2009-gd8be254a51` on macOS Sierra.
-Keep in mind, that libwireshark is not public API and may change.
+Tested working with Wireshark `v2.2.4` on macOS Sierra.

 #### Usage

     mkdir build && cd build
     cmake ..
     make
-    ./libwireshark-example1 -f ../test/1.pcap
+    ./simple_print -f ../test/1.pcap
-    ./libwireshark-example2 -f ../test/http.pcap

-#### Description

-At Wireshark's heart lies EPAN, which exposes the API required by the dissectors to interact with wireshark.
-Wiretap

 #### License